confuser/node-fellowship/README.md

 * permissionName - Self explanatory, will throw an error if resource does not have such a permission

 Adds a new permission to the resource, maximum of 31 permissions per resource

+### removePermission (groupName, resourceName, permissionName)
+* groupName - The identifier to the group, either a name or a data based id
+* resourceName - The identifier to the resource, either a name or a data based id
+* permissionName - Self explanatory, will throw an error if resource does not have such a permission

+Removes the permission from the group, and recalculates resource value for group

+### removeResource (groupName, resourceName)
+* groupName - The identifier to the group, either a name or a data based id
+* resourceName - The identifier to the resource, either a name or a data based id

+Removes the resource from the group

 ## FAQ
 ### Why is there a limit on the amount of permissions per resource?